nuprl/MultiPL-E/index.md

 Note the argument `entry_point` to `test_suite_prefix_lines`: this is the name of the function for each benchmark.
-In most languages, we either assign that to a variable `candidate` (as done in the oriignal HumanEval benchmark) or call `entry_point` directly.
+In most languages, we either assign that to a variable `candidate` (as done in the original HumanEval benchmark) or call `entry_point` directly.

 The final unit test function is `deep_equality`, which is where you define how